khanhninhnguyen/PMLSeg/Examples.md/Example2.md

     #> 3   637 1000  1.9698991 0.05627932 364

 The first CP is detected at the right date but not the 2nd one because of the gap.
-However the missing data points do not count in .
+However the missing data points do not count in `np`.
 Hence, the gap does not hamper the validation (see below).

 ### 3. Visualization of the time series with segmentation results and metadata superposed